Examining Similar and Ideologically Correlated Imagery in Online Political Communication: Methods

-Social media users can share numerous types of imagery, ranging from personal imagery such as selfies to information-delivering imagery like infographics.
-To determine both whether politicians share multiple disparate types of imagery, as well as the general \textit{content} of these types, we utilize a clustering approach with the KMeans algorithm.
-We train three different KMeans models, each for the different sets of embedded feature vectors from the different deep learning architectures.
-Initialization is performed using the k-means++ algorithm, and the models run for a maximum number of 1,000 iterations.
+To characterize the disparate types of visuals one can share online--photos, infographics, cartoons--as well as the general \textit{content} of these types, we apply k-means clustering to group these images' feature vectors.
+We train five clustering models (one each for the different deep learning architectures) and set maximum iterations to 1,000.

-We decide on partitioning images into 8 clusters by analyzing the results of an ensemble of three metrics: Inertia (which performs sum-of-squares optimization within each cluster), the Davies-Bouldin Index, and the Silhouette Score.
-For each of these metrics, we plot their values for a set of $2$ to $20$ clusters and qualitatively determine the number of clusters by using the elbow method (a heuristic where we choose an optimal number of clusters based on a "bend" in the curve).
-These visuals can be seen in Figure~\ref{fig:cluster_metric_diagram}.
-Following the clustering, to assess the similarity between the clusters of the three embedding models, we used the Jaccard similarity index applied to pairs of images from two clusters from different models.
+To determine clusters $k$, we use the elbow method to identify inflection points in cluster quality metrics, using inertia (sum-of-squares optimization within each cluster).
+We plot this metric over $k \in [2, 20]$ and qualitatively determine these inflection points (see Figure~\ref{fig:cluster_metric_diagram}), which appear between $k=4$ and $k=10$, so we settle on $k=8$.
+For robustness, we have compared these results to the Davies-Bouldin index\cite{4766909} and silhouette scores \cite{9260048}, finding consistent curves.

+To assess the similarity across embedding-model clusterings, we use two metrics: First, we calculate the Jaccard similarity between all pairs of clusters and all pairs of models.
+Second, we use the adjusted Rand Index (ARI) to measure the overall similarity between a pair of clusterings.
+These metrics provide some insight into how consistent clusterings are across deep-learning models, as needed for \textbf{RQ1}.